Gods sustaining power

 “My help”: The psalmist does not look to the creation, but rather the Creator for his help.

 Who helps his people out of the hands of all their enemies, and out of all their troubles and afflictions.
 He helps them in the performance of duty, in the exercise of grace, in bearing the cross, in fighting the Lord’s battles, and on in their journey.
 He helps them to all blessings, temporal and spiritual.
 To all needful supplies of grace here, and glory hereafter.
 And this help he gives is quick and present, suitable and seasonable, is sufficient, and sometimes with, and sometimes without means.
 And they have great encouragement to expect it from him, since he is able to give it, being the Maker of heaven and earth.
-For what is it that he cannot do, who has made both of them?
+For what is it that he cannot do, who has made them both?
 And besides, he has promised to help them, and he is faithful that has promised.
 He has laid help on Christ for them, and set up a throne of grace, where they may hope to find grace and mercy, to help them in time of need.
 And they have had past experiences of his help and salvation.

 LORD here, is Jehovah.
 To add, which made heaven and earth, adds to the name Jehovah the Word.